justinwalsh/daux.io/docs/00_Getting_Started.md

 		}
 	}

+## Running Remotely

+Copy the files from the repo to a web server that can run PHP 5.3 or greater.

 ## Running Locally

-You can run the docs locally using <a href="http://gruntjs.com/" target="_blank">Grunt.js</a> I assume you are familiar with how to use Grunt and have the latest version of PHP 5.4 installed which is able to run a webserver.

-**Requirements:**
+There are several ways to run the docs locally.
+You can use something like <a href="http://www.mamp.info/en/index.html" target="_blank">MAMP</a> or <a href="http://www.wampserver.com/en/" target="_blank">WAMP</a>.
+If you are like me and use alot of Node.js and <a href="http://gruntjs.com/" target="_blank">Grunt.js</a>, then you can use the optional grunt command I have packaged with the project which will start a PHP web server for you in the project folder.

+The Grunt.js task uses the built in web server in PHP 5.4 to host the docs on your local machine.
+This is really only intended be used when you are writing/updating a ton of docs and want to preview the changes locally.

+**To use the optional Grunt command you will need:**

 * Node.js
 * npm
 * Grunt.js
-* PHP 5.4 or greater
+* PHP 5.4 or greater (This is because of the built-in web server packaged in 5.4)

 This project contains a package.json file, so once you have the requirements installed, you can simply run a `npm install` and then `grunt` in the projects folder to start the local web server.
 By default the server will run at: <a href="http://localhost:8085" target="_blank">http://localhost:8085</a>